Michael Bruce (minister, born 1635): Death

-At Anwoth he died in 1693, and was buried in the church.
-He was in his fifty-ninth year, and the thirty-seventh of his ministry.
+Family

 He married (contract dated 30 May 1659) his cousin Jean, daughter of Robert Bruce of Kinnaird, and granddaughter of the Robert Bruce mentioned above.
 In his second petition from the Gatehouse he speaks of his "family of young and helpless children left behind him" in Scotland.
 Three of his children died young, and were buried at Killinchy.
 His eldest son was James Bruce (c.
 1660 – 1730).

 Legacy

 Bruce published nothing himself, and the rough quaint sermons issued as his were taken from the notes of his hearers.